The New National Curriculum

 Year 5: Children of Winter, Journey to Jo’burg and Macbeth

-Year 6: Street Child, How to Train your Dragon and Holes
+Year 6: Street Child, War Horse, Holes and Once

 Geography seeks to explain the relationship of human change and activity on the natural, physical world.
 Taught well, Geography should stimulate children’s interest in their surroundings, both locally and on a wider scale.
 At Newnham Junior School, a deep understanding of the interaction between physical and human processes will be achieved through following the National Curriculum which outlines a broad range of skill progression through: - observation, interpreting and evaluating a range of sources, looking for change/evidence, using maps, atlas, globes, field work and presenting findings in many different ways including reports, art work, drama, creative writing etc. The cross-curricular links, drawing on language and ICT skills, are vital in Geography in order to communicate what is learnt and understood.